rogercodes1/Workout_CLI_ActiveRecord_Ruby/README.md

 4. Add as many or as little workouts as you would like.
 Favorite those that you want to do again.

 5. Lose that weight!
+#About the CLI
+* Created using Ruby OO
+* Uses active record to save data files
+* Comes with full CRUD capabilities
+##NOTE: please watch the video if you are looking for a quick demo.